farlee2121/DevEssentialsBlog/content/draft/2023-03-02-FSharp-construction-vs-initialization.md

 ## Short Version

-When you declare a constructor next to the type name in F#, code that follows underneath is *not* part of the constructor.
+When you declare constructor parameters next to the type name in F#, code that follows underneath is *not* part of the constructor.
 It is initialization code.

 ```fsharp